gofed/gofed/ABOUT.md

 Audience
 * users wanting to package a golang project in Fedora
 * no knowledge of golang packaging guidelines
-* users wanting to package a project from scratch
+* users wanting to package a golang project from scratch

+Preliminaries
+* Knowledge of Fedora packaging
+* Basic knowledge of golang

 If you are starting golang packager, if you have packaged some golang packages and want to speed up you work,